Remedial education: Success factors

 Other research suggests that "bridge" programs that integrate basic skills and remedial education with higher-level content or technical training can produce substantially better results than traditional remedial programs.

 Online remedial education

-Online remedial education is defined as an instruction method using Information and communication technologies (ICT) which helps students to provide knowledge and skills necessary to succeed in university.
+Online remedial education is defined as an instruction method using information and communication technologies (ICT) which helps students to provide knowledge and skills necessary to succeed in university.
 This way, foreign students can study in their home country, which reduces their costs while at the same time offering flexibility to develop their knowledge and skills.
-ICT has the power to support independent learning as well as to learn irrespective of time and geographical constraints with the widespread implementation of internet.
+ICT has the power to support independent learning as well as to learn irrespective of time and geographical constraints with the widespread implementation of the internet.